 All staff who undertake manual handling which presents a significant risk should enrol on manual handling training.
 The training covers the basic principles of safe manual handling and demonstrates the correct techniques to use.
-Details of courses are available via the Training Portal or Resilience and Safety.
+Details of courses are available via the Training Portal or Health and Safety dept. (HealthandSafety@uws.ac.uk).